Uplifted

 Uplifted is the second studio album by Nigerian singer Flavour N'abania.
-It was released on July 20, 2010, by Obaino Music and 2nite Entertainment.
-The album features guest appearances from Jay Dey, Oloye, Stormrex, Waga Gee, Asemstone, M-Jay, V.I.P and Elense.
-It was supported by four singles: "Nwa Baby" (Ashawo Remix), "Oyi (I Dey Catch Cold)", "Adamma" and "Odiro Easy".
+It was released on April 4, 2010, by Obaino Music and 2nite Entertainment.
+The album features guest appearances from Jah Dey, Oloye, Stormrex, Waga Gee, Asem, Stone, M-Jay, V.I.P and Elense.
+Uplifted was supported by the singles "Oyi (I Dey Catch Cold)", "Adamma", "Nwa Baby" (Ashawo Remix), and "Odiro Easy".

 Background

 Flavour started recording the album after releasing his debut studio album, N'abania (2005).
-He produced three songs on the album; "Oyi (I Dey Catch Cold)", "Chinedum", and the techno-infused "Kjumanjo".
+He produced three songs on the album; "Oyi (I Dey Catch Cold)", "Chinedum", and the techno-infused track "Kiumanjo".
 Uplifted explores the genres of highlife, hip hop, reggae, dancehall, calypso and R&B. The album was recorded in Igbo, English and Nigerian pidgin.
-While recording the album, Flavour believed it would break national and cultural barriers that often diminish the value of music in Africa.
+While recording Uplifted, Flavour believed it would break national and cultural barriers that often diminish the value of music in Africa.
 The album was well received in Nigeria, South Africa and Botswana.